Ansari-Muskan01/PowerBI/Introduction.md

 Decision: An organization planning a new service can prioritize China and India because they have larger populations and potentially larger markets.<br>

-Why is BI important?
+## Why is BI important?

-BI helps us answer questions like:
+- BI helps us answer questions like:
-What is happening?
+What is happening?<br>
-Which country has the highest population?
+Which country has the highest population?<br>
-How is population changing over time?
+How is population changing over time?<br>
-What are the important trends?
+What are the important trends?<br>

 # 2. Self-Service Business Intelligence